chinamike65/hugo-tuolesi/content/book6/book6en.md

 There is no ability to help one's own mother get rid of suffering and happiness, let alone the ability to help sentient beings in the six realms who are like mothers.

 7. Generate Bodhicitta

 Who has the ability to free living beings in the six realms from suffering and attain happiness?
-Arahant?
+Arhats?
 Dengdi Bodhisattva?
 None of them have this ability, only Buddha has this ability.

-Therefore, I want to make up my mind: In order for sentient beings in the six realms to be free from suffering and achieve happiness, I want to become a Buddha.
+Therefore, I want to make up my mind:

+In order for sentient beings in the six realms to be free from suffering and achieve happiness, I want to become a Buddha.
 After becoming a Buddha, I will immediately save sentient beings like mothers, so that sentient beings can be free from suffering and achieve happiness.

 This is the Bodhicitta arising from the seven branches of cause and effect.

 2. To exchange bodhicitta from others

 115

-The exchange of bodhicitta from others is not an exchange of oneself with others, but the exchange of one's self-interest of loving me and respecting me to an altruistic heart of loving and respecting him.
+The exchange of bodhicitta from others is not an exchange of oneself with others, but the exchange of one's self-interest of loving oneself and respecting oneself to an altruistic heart of loving and respecting him.

 Use this kind of altruism to replace your own self-interest, and then increase your sense of responsibility.
 The bodhicitta that arises at this time is the bodhicitta that is exchanged for others.

 The Treatise on Entering Bodhisattva Actions states:

+---

-If there is a desire to be hasty, the rescue should come to him, he should be replaced by him, and the secret should be performed.
+If there is a desire to be hasty,

+the rescue should come to him,

+he should be replaced by him,

+and the secret should be performed.

+---

 Compared with the seven-branch karma to generate bodhicitta, it is faster and more courageous to cultivate bodhicitta by exchanging it with others, and there are many extraordinary merits.